-This note outlines events which have occurred between the reporting date, being 30 June 2022, and the date these financial results are released.
+This note outlines events which have occurred between the reporting date, being 30 June 2022, and the date this financial report is authorised.

 There have been no significant events after the reporting date that may significantly affect the Group's operations in future years, the results of these operations in future years or the Group's state of affairs in future years.